 Our school ball league had enough girls go out for it that we were divided into A and B teams.
 That’s the standard road to go, and I see the value in that too.
 It allows the competitive kids to play together, and the less competitive kids to do the same.
 I was content being on the B team.
 As a highly anxious individual, especially on the basketball court, it actually felt like a blessing.

 But even here, there was a weird status, elitist hierarchy.
 Parents whose kids I had played on the same team with for years began talking to me differently.
-It’s hard to explain, but there was a sudden uptick in condescending tones, and patronizing looks.
-I felt a shift in how I was perceived, mostly by parents, but even other players.
+It’s hard to explain, but I experienced a sudden uptick in condescending tones, and patronizing looks.
+I felt a shift their perceptions of me, mostly by parents, but even other players.
 In their defense, I highly doubt they actively sought to make my team feel less-than.
 But it did make me feel like an outsider, and it did make me want to quit sports altogether at times.

-I truly didn’t mind not making the A team.
-I’m not a competitive person by nature, and it allowed me to play with one of my friends who had never gone out for basketball before.
-I felt less pressure during games, and I really liked my coaches.
-So, I can say earnestly that I wasn’t bothered by not being considered the cream of the youth basketball crop.
-Instead, I was bothered because it appeared to me that the second I was labeled a B team player, I was also labeled a B class citizen in the 7th grade basketball community.
+I’m not a competitive person by nature, and playing on the B team allowed me to play with one of my friends who had never gone out for basketball before.
+I felt less pressure during games, and I enjoyed the teachers who coached us.
+So, I can say earnestly that I did not feel bothered by not being considered the cream of the youth basketball crop.
+Instead, I felt bothered because it appeared to me that the second I joined the B team, I received a B class citizen label as well in the 7th grade basketball community.

-This isn’t an attempt to garner sympathy, as this upper class suburban problem doesn’t begin to compare to the childhood traumas most American children carry with them.
+I don’t bring this up to garner sympathy, as this upper class suburban problem doesn’t begin to compare to the childhood traumas most American children carry with them.
 But now that I am over a decade removed from my youth sports career, I see why many kids quit organized sports by the age of 11.
-The so-called “friendly” competition of kids’ sports is somehow lost as the years go by, and I don’t think the kids are to blame.
+The so-called “friendly” competition of kids’ sports flies out the window as the years go by, and I don’t think the responsibility falls on the young athletes.

 Some parents and kids feel frustrated with the suggestion of getting away from gridiron, cutthroat youth sports.
-They feel that other parents and coaches want us to all gather in a circle, hold hands, and give out participation trophies.
+They believe that other parents and coaches want us to all gather in a circle, hold hands, and give out participation trophies.
 I don’t want that either.
 For starters, I hate junk, and participation trophies head straight for the garbage.
 For that matter, actual trophies do not make it on any shelf or display in my household either.

 Some parent feuds got so out of hand that their kids could only spend time together at school.
-The kids of one side of the argument no longer felt that they could ask their parents to go to their friend’s house whose parents were on the other side.
+The kids of one side of the argument no longer felt that they could ask their parents to go to their friend’s house whose parents they did not agree with about playing time.
 Some parents may even fill their malleable kids’ head with conspiracy theories about the other families, driving their kids away from their friends altogether.
 The kid begins to view the other kid as a threat, an enemy in some way.

 This might sound over the top, but I saw this play out.
 Many times.
 And as a kid, I didn’t fully grasp what was happening, but I do now.
-Parents like to say that they enroll their kids in youth sports to prepare them for the real world and make them better people, and then they turn around and act so childish and inhumane, tarnishing the sport for so many kids.
-One dad of a kid a few grades ahead of me actually threw a basketball at a coach’s head from behind because he was so livid about playing time.
+Parents like to say that they enroll their kids in youth sports to prepare them for the real world and make them better people.
+But then they turn around and act so childish and inhumane, tarnishing the sport for so many kids.
+One dad of a kid a few grades ahead of me actually threw a basketball at a coach’s head from behind because he harbored such intense feelings about who knows what.

 Parents aren’t the only ones to blame for the toxic youth sports environment many kids participate in, either.
 I will never forget the state tournament I played in one year in middle school.
 One game stands out in particular.
-It was a close game against a team I had never even heard of, and although the stakes may have felt high (thanks anxiety), how high could the stakes of a middle school girls’ basketball game actually be?
+It was a close game, and although the stakes may have felt high (thanks anxiety), how high could the stakes of a middle school girls’ basketball game actually be?

-One coach acted like it was basically life or death.
+One coach acted like this game determined the fate of the world.
 I don’t remember the exact circumstances or call that set the guy off, but after the ref blew the whistle and made a call against one of his players, he lost it.
 He started yelling profane language and getting up close and personal with the ref.
-His face turned a shade of red not unlike a ripe tomato’s, and his neck veins bulged like they were about to burst.
+His face turned a shade of red not unlike a ripe tomato’s, and his neck veins bulged like they might burst.